 A Tourist with a Camera

 I felt like an intruder walking through the Kurdish villages, but our guide ushered us on, and the villagers seemed relaxed with our presence.
-Women laughed at our tourist-attempts to help them grind maize with oversized wooden sledgehammers.
+Women laughed at our tourist attempts to help them grind maize with large wooden sledgehammers.

 I was also uncomfortable using my camera in the villages — but that didn’t stop me: